 Disclaimer: I do not own any rights for the worlds or characters in Harry Potter.
 Those rights are owned by Scholastic Publishing Inc and J.K.
 Rowling.
 I do own the rights to my original characters depicted here, in as far as they differ from the worlds created by J.K.
 Rowling.

-Harry scanned the list he'd received, along with his letter of invitation to Hogwarts School of Witchcraft and Wizardry.
-It detailed all the things he needed to bring as a first year student, robes, cauldrons, books of course, and even his own magic wand.
-He was definitely looking forwards to that part.
-The ornate and stately bank behind them held wizarding money, and Harry had been quite surprised to learn his parents had left him a small fortune when they'd died at the hands of the dark wizard Voldemort ten years previous.
-That was why he'd come to live with the Dursleys, and why he knew little to nothing about this world of witches, wizards, magic wands, and bank telling goblins.
+Harry reviewed the list he'd received along with his letter of invitation to Hogwarts School of Witchcraft and Wizardry.
+It detailed all the things he needed to bring as a first year student: robes, cauldrons, books of course, and he'd even get his own magic wand.
+He was definitely looking forward to that part.
+The ornate and stately bank behind them held wizarding money, and Harry had been quite surprised to learn that his parents had left him a small fortune.
+The Dursleys had told him his parents had died in a car crash, when – as Harry had learned earlier that day – the truth was that they had died at the hands of the dark wizard Voldemort.

 "Might as well get yer uniform."
-Hagrid's gruff friendly voice interrupted Harry's musings.
-He turned to see the man, twice as tall as most ordinary men, nod towards a nearby shop in this place, hidden by magic in the very heart of London.
-The sign outside the shop read "Madam Malkin's Robes for All Occasions".
+Hagrid's gruff, friendly voice interrupted Harry's musings.
+He turned to see the man, twice as tall as most ordinary men, nod towards a nearby shop.
+The sign outside read, "Madam Malkin's Robes for All Occasions".
 "Listen, 'Arry, would yeh mind if I slipped off fer a pick-me-up in the Leaky Cauldron?
 I hate them Gringotts carts."
-He did look a bit ill, Harry had to admit, since the veritable roller coaster ride on the goblin carts in the bank.
-The carts seemed to be a fairly logical way to navigate the vast underground labyrinth where the various vaults beneath London were placed.
-They were most likely guided by magic, since Harry hadn't seen the goblin who'd accompanied them steering in any visible way.
-Hagrid hadn't handled the ride very well, and Harry could understand why he might want something from the Leaky Cauldron to steady his nerves.
-They'd passed through the Leaky Cauldron on their way in here, from what Harry could tell it was the hidden entrance to this magically concealed place of wonder, Diagon Alley.
+Hagrid had been looking ill, Harry had to admit; since the veritable roller coaster ride on the goblin carts in the bank.
+The carts were certainly an exciting way to navigate the vast underground labyrinth where the various vaults beneath London were placed.
+Hagrid hadn't handled the ride very well – Harry had almost lost his money over the side during a particularly sharp jolt – and he could understand why the big man might want something from the pub to steady his nerves.
+The Leaky Cauldron was a quaint establishment filled with witches and wizards.
+It also seemed to serve as the hidden entrance to Diagon Alley.

 "Might as well, I'll be alright."
 Harry assured his large friend.
-He turned to move towards the door to the robe shop, glancing in the window to get an idea what he might expect.
+He turned to move towards the door to the robe shop, glancing in the window to get an idea of what he might expect.
 He spotted a pale boy with white blonde hair standing on a stool next to someone pinning up a black robe draped over him.
-Harry stopped short with his hand barely on the door knob as he realized something amiss.
+Harry stopped short with his hand barely on the door knob as he realized Hagrid was still carrying his money after offering to hold onto the bag of gold and silver coins on the ride back up from the vaults in Gringotts.
 "Hagrid?"
 He turned around; Hagrid was out of earshot, but not out of sight.
-It would be very difficult to lose sight of the man, even in this crowd, considering how much he towered over the other wizarding folk here.
+It would be very difficult to lose sight of the large man, even in this crowd, considering how much he towered over the other wizarding folk.

 He glanced around wildly, drawing a look from the blonde boy he'd spotted earlier, and shouted, "Hagrid!" as he moved a little ways down the street.
 He jogged a little and jostled through the crowd, hoping he wouldn't get trampled or some such.
-"Hagrid?!" he called again, but then stopped short as the giant suddenly appeared in front of him.
+"Hagrid?!" he called again, but then stopped short as the giant suddenly appeared before him.

-"Blimey, 'Arry, I thought yeh was getting' yer robes fitted?"
-Hagrid looked surprised, but concerned, and still a little green around the face.
+"Blimey, 'Arry, I thought yeh was gettin' yer robes fitted?"
+Hagrid looked surprised, but concerned, and still green around the face.

 "Uh, right."
 Hagrid looked sheepish.
 He started patting down the pockets on his coat to find it, but then also began to sway on his feet.
-In a momentary panic, Harry glanced around, and quickly motioned the giant over to a white stone bench outside a small store selling ice cream and a few other sweets.
-He sat patiently while Hagrid caught his breath, and then fished out the bag of money, handing it back to Harry.
+In a momentary panic, Harry glanced around, and quickly motioned the giant over to a white stone bench outside a small store selling ice cream and sweets.
+He sat patiently while Hagrid caught his breath then fished out the bag of money.

 " 'Ere ya go."
 He looked a bit recovered, and sat for a moment longer as Harry stood.